xinran-h/BayesWinRatio/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package performs Bayesian monitoring Using the win ratio approach based on the manuscript “The Win Ratio Approach in Bayesian Monitoring for Two-Arm Phase II Clinical Trial Designs with Multiple Time-to-Event Endpoints”.
+This package performs Bayesian monitoring using the win ratio approach based on the manuscript “The Win Ratio Approach in Bayesian Monitoring for Two-Arm Phase II Clinical Trial Designs with Multiple Time-to-Event Endpoints”.